MaxThom/mir-rs/docs/ADR-03_payload.md

 In the framework,
 send_telemetry every x minutes, timeout y minutes.

-for each telemetry point, pass a callback function that return the new value and a resistor field (+- 0.5).
+for each telemetry point, pass a callback function that return the new value and a Hysteresis field (+- 0.5).

 The framework iterate on the callbacks and if the payload is new or timeout reached, send messages.